ibn-salem/sevenC/README.md

 # chromloop
-Prediction of Chromatin Looping Interaction from ChIP-seq and Sequnece Motifs
+R package for predicting chromatin looping interactions from ChIP-seq and sequnece motifs

 ## Intallation

-#### Dependencies
-To install this package you need to install teh follwing packages from Bioconductor:
+The chromloop package depends on the follwing R packages from Bioconductor:

 - rtracklayer (>= 1.34.1),
 - InteractionSet (>= 1.2.0),